Better-HPC/keystone-docs/docs/architecture.md

   Stores transactional and relational application data.

 - **Redis Cache**
-  Provides in-memory caching and message brokering to support asynchronous task execution.
+  Provides caching and message brokering to support asynchronous task execution.

 - **File Storage**
   Manages binary and unstructured data such as file attachments and user uploads.

 ## HPC Resources

-HPC resources are owned and operated by the customer and remain outside of Keystone’s direct administrative domain.
-Integration is achieved using an agent application installed on each cluster.
-This agent provides a compatibility layer between Keystone and the underlying HPC scheduler, abstracting scheduler-specific details and enabling Keystone to enforce allocation and policy constraints.
+Integration with HPC resources is achieved using an agent application installed on each cluster.
+The agent provides a compatibility layer between Keystone and the underlying HPC scheduler.
+It abstracts scheduler-specific details and enables Keystone to enforce allocation and policy constraints.